tylerjsmith111/GeneralizIT/README.md

 #### Synthetic Data from Brennan (2001)

 The package includes examples of synthetic data used to demonstrate the functionality of the library.
+These are located in the 'tests' directory.
 You can adapt these examples to your own datasets.

 ## Research Design Syntax